© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Gwyn is a scheduled monument protected by Cadw under reference PE225.
 View the official record →

-Castell Gwyn is a prehistoric hillfort situated in Pembrokeshire, Wales, and is recorded in the Cadw Schedule of Ancient Monuments under reference PE225.
+Castell Gwyn is a prehistoric hillfort located in Pembrokeshire, Wales, designated as a Scheduled Ancient Monument under Cadw reference PE225.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE225.

 Castell Gwyn dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Gwyn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE225.